mainev/taskfinder-sphinx-docs/docs/source/_build/html/_sources/data_import.rst.txt

 Importing from a File
 ---------------------
-When choosing **File** as a source type, you can choose the location of the file from a list of registered SFTP Sites (link to sftp site) or a network share, or both.
+When choosing **File** as a source type, you can choose the location of the file from a list of registered :ref:`data_source:SFTP Site`  or a network share, or both.

 You can also put multiple file filters like the following: